open-education-api/open-education-api.github.io/governance/README.md

 Collaboration within Bureau Edustandaard takes place within:

-* the **Standardization council** (a council consisting of directors of educational institutions, public and private organisations),
+* the **Standardisation council** (a council consisting of directors of educational institutions, public and private organisations),
 * the **Architecture council**, and
 * the **Edustandaard working groups**.